slurmulon/dynamic-interval/README.md

 // ...

 // clear out the interval after 2 seconds
-// NOTE: clearInterval is not compatible, use the `clear` method instead setTimeout(() => {
+// NOTE: `window.clearInterval` is not compatible! use the `clear` method instead setTimeout(() => {
   dynterval.clear()
 }, 2000)